Provisional ballots are issued to voters in five situations:

 - When a voter claims to be properly registered in the county and eligible to vote at the precinct or early voting site in the election, but the voter's eligibility cannot be determined (Section 101.048, Florida Statutes).

-- When an elector has been mailed an absentee ballot but desires to vote in person and he or she does not bring the ballot to the polling place or early voting location, and it cannot be determined whether the supervisor has received the elector's absentee ballot (Section 101.69, Florida Statutes).
+- When an elector has been mailed a Vote-by-Mail ballot but desires to vote in person and he or she does not bring the ballot to the polling place or early voting location, and it cannot be determined whether the supervisor has received the elector's Vote-by-Mail ballot (Section 101.69, Florida Statutes).

 - When an elector fails to furnish the required identification (Section 101.043, Florida Statutes).